JoeD1999/udi-backup-poly/README.md

 # Release Notes

+- 1.0.2 10/20/2020
+   - filter devices by family and category.
+Only save Insteon and Z-Wave switches/dimmers
 - 1.0.1 10/16/2020
    - fix bug where backup would cause duplicate entries
    - changed to /rest/nodes endpoint to improve performance